Medical Laboratory Technology Frequently Asked Questions

 Question 6: When will I know if I've been selected/accepted into the program?

-After the application deadline, students are asked to meet with the Program Director and attend a new student orientation before they begin the program; at which time, they are told if they are selected into the program.
+After the application deadline, students are asked to meet with the Program Director and attend a new student orientation before they begin the program.

 Question 7: When are students admitted to the program?